 So how much will this all cost?
 Dental insurance can take away some of the burdens of the costs, and the good news is that temporary replacements aren't as expensive as they may seem.

 When looking at the table it may seem like options like an OTC temporary tooth last longer and are cheaper than a temporary crown or denture made by your dentist.
 And while if you only consider the ticket price, that's true, we strongly recommend consulting with your dentist before choosing any of these temporary options.
 And remember, the emphasis here is on temporary.
 Just because a temporary tooth can last months, doesn't mean it should.
 As soon as you can find a way to permanently replace your tooth, you should do it.
-If financing is the problem, have a look at our guide to finding free dental implants, or going to the dentist without insurance.
+If financing is the problem, have a look at our guide to going to the dentist without insurance.

 One thing nobody wants is a gap in their smile before or during dental treatment.
 Some temporary teeth can help prevent your smile from shifting or looking incomplete.
 Dental flippers, retainers, clip-ons, crowns, and DIY pieces are all available in a variety of affordable options.
 Ensuring that proper care is taken of each device will extend the lifespan beyond the minimum and give you more time to work with your health care provider on more permanent options such as dental implants.